-- 3.1 The gritting of the road network will be carried out mainly by night shift operatives based at NRS's Gartcraig Depot.
+3.1 The gritting of the road network will be carried out mainly by night shift operatives based at NRS's Gartcraig Depot.
 Operating on a nightshift basis addresses driver hours' legislation and reduces disruption to normal day time work activities.
-Gritting of the road network will also be undertaken during normal day time hours as and when required. - The gritting of the footway and cycle way network will be carried out by operatives during day shift but with the ability to start before 0500hrs when required. - 3.2 Arrangements are made each year to ensure the availability of sufficient specialist plant and vehicles, trained drivers and operatives, supervisors and decision makers.
+Gritting of the road network will also be undertaken during normal day time hours as and when required.

+The gritting of the footway and cycle way network will be carried out by operatives during day shift but with the ability to start before 0500hrs when required.

+- 3.2 Arrangements are made each year to ensure the availability of sufficient specialist plant and vehicles, trained drivers and operatives, supervisors and decision makers.
 A full description of these resources is available within the Winter Maintenance Plan.
 All of the main carriageway gritting fleet has global positioning satellite and automated gritting technology.
-This technology improves the level of service provided in terms of accuracy, health and safety, monitoring and recording, resulting in a more cost-effective service.

-- 3.3 This winter, 18 drivers can be on duty on any given night and when necessary this resource can be increased.
-Their primary duty is driving gritting vehicles but when carriageway gritting is not required the drivers can be used for business operations, cleansing, lighting, emergency response and any other duties directed by management. - 3.4 Mechanised footway and cycle way plant and carriageway gritters deployed in winter maintenance operations are - - 7 permanently mounted 9m3 carriageway gritting vehicles - 11 demountable 6m3 carriageway gritting vehicles - 2 small 3m3 carriageway gritting vehicles - 12 trailer carriageway gritters - 23 carriageway snow ploughs - 1 narrow gauge brine spraying vehicle for segregated cycle ways - 7 large and mid-size tractor units with ploughs and 3 with mounted gritters - 20 utility vehicles/small tractors with mounted gritters and ploughs - 22 pedestrian gritters - 23 powered footway ploughs
+This technology improves the level of service provided in terms of accuracy, health and safety, monitoring and recording, resulting in a more cost-effective service. - 3.3 This winter, 18 drivers can be on duty on any given night and when necessary this resource can be increased.
+Their primary duty is driving gritting vehicles but when carriageway gritting is not required the drivers can be used for business operations, cleansing, lighting, emergency response and any other duties directed by management.

+- 3.4 Mechanised footway and cycle way plant and carriageway gritters deployed in winter maintenance operations are -

+- 7 permanently mounted 9m carriageway gritting vehicles

+- 11 demountable 6m carriageway gritting vehicles

+- 2 small 3m carriageway gritting vehicles

+- 12 trailer carriageway gritters

+- 21 carriageway snow ploughs

+- 1 narrow gauge brine spraying vehicle for segregated cycle ways

+- 7 large and mid-size tractor units with ploughs and 3 with mounted gritters

+- 20 utility vehicles/small tractors with mounted gritters and ploughs

+- 22 pedestrian gritters

+- 23 powered footway ploughs

+- 3.5 Plant deployed in cyclic gully maintenance and flood response -

+- 3 permanently mounted large gully machines

+- 2 smaller interchangeable gully machines

+- 3000 litre large capacity tankers (hired)

+- Large road sweepers (hired)

-4. Treatment Priorities
+4. De-icing Treatment Priorities